Estimated Read Time: 2 ½ minutes

 Having the odd UTI here or there is usually nothing to be too alarmed about.
 Bacterial UTIs affect 14% of all dogs throughout their lives so most may experience at least one in their lifetime.
 But, if they keep recurring it’s worth discussing the issue with your vet.

 Firstly, you must get a diagnosis, treatment and advice from a vet as soon as you can to help quickly kill the infection at the source with a course of antibiotics.
+If you're wondering "what can I give my dog for urinary tract infection?", antibiotics obtained from the vet are the only sure fire way of clearing and curing the problem.

 However, moving forward, there are some things you can do to help prevent your dog developing a UTI in the future…